-Each utility or other covered entity shall establish and maintain a subcontracting program for the purpose of encouraging its contractors to utilize eligible suppliers under the Commission's Supplier Diversity Program.
+To the extent permitted by law, each utility or other covered entity shall establish and maintain a subcontracting program for the purpose of encouraging contractors to utilize eligible suppliers as subcontractors.

+(1) The subcontracting program shall serve as an enhancement to, not a replacement for, the utility's or other covered entity's outreach program to eligible suppliers under the Commission's Supplier Diversity Program.

+R.21-03-010 COM/CR6/jnf

-- 6.3.1.
-The subcontracting program shall serve as an enhancement to, and not as a replacement for, the utility's or other covered entity's outreach program to eligible suppliers under the Commission's Supplier Diversity Program. - 6.3.2.
-The subcontracting program shall apply to the following: - 6.3.2.1.
-Purchases/contracts exceeding \$500,000 for products and services; - 6.3.2.2.
-Construction contracts exceeding \$1,000,000; and - 6.3.2.3.
-Purchases/contracts which offer subcontracting opportunities, regardless of value, where appropriate. - 6.3.3.
-The subcontracting program need not be applied to the procurement of products manufactured for general consumption, such as paper, pens, and the like. - 6.3.4.
-Each utility or other covered entity shall encourage and assist its prime contractors to develop plans to increase the utilization of eligible suppliers under the Commission's Supplier Diversity Program as subcontractors.
+(2) The subcontracting program shall apply to the following: (1) Purchases/contracts exceeding \$500,000 for products and services; (2) Construction contracts exceeding \$1,000,000; and (3) Purchases/contracts which offer subcontracting opportunities, regardless of value, where appropriate.

+(3) The subcontracting program need not be applied to the procurement of products manufactured for general consumption, such as paper, pens, and the like.

+(4) To the extent permitted by law, each utility or other covered entity shall encourage and assist its prime contractors to develop plans to increase the utilization of eligible suppliers under the Commission's Supplier Diversity Program as subcontractors.
 Prime contractors shall be encouraged to submit to the utility or other covered entity plans that include goals for the utilization of eligible suppliers under the Commission's Supplier Diversity Program as subcontractors.
 These plans may be incorporated into the contract between the utility or other covered entity and the prime contractor.
-The prime contractor may submit periodic reports on its compliance with the plan to the utility or other covered entity. - 6.3.5.
-Each utility or other covered entity is encouraged to incorporate in all purchase orders, requests for bid proposals, and other appropriate procurement documents related to procurement efforts subject to the subcontracting program, a statement similar to the following:
+The prime contractor may submit periodic reports on its compliance with the plan to the utility or other covered entity.

+(5) Each utility or other covered entity is encouraged to incorporate in all purchase orders, requests for bid proposals, and other appropriate procurement documents related to procurement efforts subject to the subcontracting program, a statement similar to the following:

-UTILIZATION OF BUSINESS ENTERRISES OWNED and CONTOLLED BY WOMEN, MINORITIES, DISABLED VETERANS, LGBT, AND PERSONS WITH DISABILITIES
+UTILIZATION OF BUSINESS ENTERPRISES OWNED and CONTROLLED BY WOMEN, MINORITIES, DISABLED VETERANS, LGBT, AND PERSONS WITH DISABILITIES